solgenomics/BrAPI-js/docs/README.md

 <a name="all" href="#all">#</a> _node_.**all**(_callback_) [<>](src/Context_Nodes.js "Source")

 This method registers a callback function which is called once a node has loaded all data.
-The _callback_ function is called with a single arguement _data_
+The _callback_ function is called with a single argument _data_, which is an array of all data sorted by their [keys](#keys) lexicographically.

 ### Available BrAPI Methods